Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 The first factor in the formula calculates the average frequency of $w$ in $S^L_{r_t}$, where $n$ is the number of sentences in $S^L_{r_t}$, $\mathit{freq}(r_i, w)$ counts the times that $w$ appears in the $i$th related sentence $r_i$, and $\left|r_i \right|$ is the number of words in $r_i$.
 The second factor considers the specificity of $w$ to $t$, where $\left| S^L_{r_t}(w)\right|$ is the number of sentences in $S^L_{r_t}$ that contain $w$, and $\left| S^L(w)\right|$ is the number of sentences in $D^L$ containing $w$.
 Third, we analyze the universality of $w$ in the related sentences of $D^L$, where $\left|D^L_{r_t}(w)\right|$ is the number of documents that have related sentences containing $w$, and $\left|D^L_{r_t}\right|$ is the number of documents having related sentences.
-Intuitively, the importance of a word $w$ is positive correlated with the three conditions: if $w$ never appears in $S^L_{r_t}$, the values of these conditions are zero; in contrast, these values are 1 if $w$ is the only word in $S^L_{r_t}$ and it never appears in other sentences.
-Hence, we multiply the values of three conditions to reflect the importance of $w$.
+Intuitively, the importance of a word $w$ is determined by three conditions: if $w$ never appears in $S^L_{r_t}$, the values of these conditions are zero; in contrast, these values are 1 if $w$ is the only word in $S^L_{r_t}$ and it never appears in other sentences.
+Since all the three conditions have positive correlations with the importance of a word, we multiply the values of the three conditions to reflect the importance of $w$.
+This formula is inspired by existing work on requirement analysis in software engineering~\cite{cleland2010machine}, where they use a similar method to identify indicator terms in regulations for software requirement retrieval.